kalavai-net/kalavai-client/README.md

 ## What can Kalavai do?

-Kalavai's goal is to make using LLMs in real applications accessible and affordable to all.
-It's a _magic box_ that **integrates all the components required to make LLM useful in the age of massive computing**, from sourcing computing power, managing distributed infrastructure and storage, using industry-standard model engines and orchestration of LLMs.
+Kalavai's goal is to make using AI (LLMs, AI agents) in real applications accessible and affordable to all.
+It's a _magic box_ that **integrates all the components required to make AI useful in the age of massive computing**, from model deployment and orchestration to Agentic AI.

 ### Core features